filipeoliveira/ml-assessment/docs/data-model.md

 # Data model

-This section describes the Data model for each database (MySQL and Redis), which includes only the Subscriber entity.
+This section describes the Data model for each database (MySQL), which includes only the Subscriber entity.

 # MySQL data model